kadimetla/doc-adk-training/training/module36-gemini-enterprise/lab-solution.md

-# Module 36: Gemini Enterprise
+# Lab 36 Solution: Designing an Enterprise Agent Strategy

-## Lab 36: Solution
+## Goal

 This file contains example answers and thought processes for the conceptual lab exercise on designing an enterprise agent strategy.